Skip to main content

 1.5 Manufacturing of Silicon Cells

 Novel or improved manufacturing solutions and strategies, automated production processes and systems, quality assurance in production.
-Various contacts for Si solar cells - pastes, screen printing, plating, etc. Sustainability aspects of materials consumption at cell level, manufacturing processes and device architectures.
+AI techniques used to improve these processes.
+Various contacts for Si solar cells - pastes, screen printing, plating, etc. Sustainability aspects of the manufacturing processes, e.g materials consumption at cell level.

 Improvements in manufacturing solutions for mass production are crucial in order to continue the drive towards lower costs, while maintaining high quality and sustainability standards.
-New developments in production technologies should be submitted to this subtopic.
+New developments in production technologies should be submitted to this subtopic, including for example, transferability of laboratory results to industrial formats (M10/M12, 210mm, thin wafers); yield loss mechanisms and process variability at pilot and GW scale lines; failure modes linked to ultra-thin wafers (<100 µm).

 For any questions concerning abstract submission please contact: